 Silicone or Saline Breast Implants-

 Silicone breast implants have been available for cosmetic breast augmentation since 2006.
-Since that time, the vast majority of breast implants placed by Dr. Jaime Perez at the Plastic Surgery Center of Tampa are silicone implants.
+Since that time, the vast majority of breast implants placed by Dr. Traci Perez at the Plastic Surgery Center of Tampa are silicone implants.
 Most patients and plastic surgeons feel that these newer, safe silicone breast implants provide a more natural feel than saline implants.

 Silicone breast implants are best for patients with thin, overlying breast tissues, where the palpability and rippling often associated with saline breast implants could be an issue.
 Additionally, patients particularly concerned with the “feel” of their augmented breast will likely benefit from silicone breast implants.
 Because rupture of a silicone breast implant is difficult to detect by clinical examination, the U.S. Food and Drug Administration recommends routine monitoring of silicone breast implants with an MRI three years after placement, then every other year thereafter.